ncsa/ncsa_system_documentation/docs/source/common/slurm/batch-jobs.rst

 .. _sbatch:

-A "batch job" is a collection of computational work that a user wants to be done on a computational cluster.
-The steps to be done is defined in a "batch script".
-When a cluster system provisions and then reserves resources for a batch job, the batch system runs the batch script on the user's behalf, which then directs (and potentially montiors) the computational work, and exits when the work is done.
+A "batch job" is a collection of pre-defined computational work that a user wants to be done without user interaction, using multiple processor resources on a computational cluster.
+The steps to be done are defined in a "batch script", which also contains notations of what resources are required to run the job.
+When a cluster system provisions and then reserves resources for a batch job, the batch system runs the batch script on the user's behalf, which then directs (and potentially montiors) the computational work, and exits when the work is all done.

 Use batch scripts for jobs that are debugged, ready to run, and don't require interaction.
 For mixed resource heterogeneous jobs, see the `Slurm heterogeneous jobs documentation <https://slurm.schedmd.com/heterogeneous_jobs.html#submitting>`_.